(I may earn a small commission from the products mentioned in this post.)

 #8 Don’t Stop Therapy

-Continue physical therapy exercises beyond your formal therapy sessions.
+Continue your physical therapy exercises beyond your formal therapy sessions.
 Ask your physical therapist to help you to create a workout plan that you can do on your own after your formal sessions are over.

 I still do many of the exercises that I was prescribed 6 months after surgery.
 I do my fitness routine at least 3 times a week and walk, ride my bike or swim on alternating days.